mennolui/wp-foyer/README.txt

 == Upgrade Notice ==
 = 1.5.0 =
-Introduces the Post slide format.
+Introduces the Post slide format, the Manual text slide format and Magic slide stacks.
 Check the changelog for all details.

 = 1.4.0 =
 Introduces a brand new way to build slides: choose a format, then a background.
 Check the changelog for all details.